faanross/faanross.github.io/content/posts/course01.md

 `(2)` Then, instead of using prepackaged data we'll generate data by performing the attack ourselves.
 We'll use the *Metasploit* framework along with a *Powersploit* DLL-injection script to connect back from the victim to a *Meterpreter* handler.
 We'll then simulate a few rudimentary actions such as data exfiltration etc.

-`(3)` We'll then perform the actual threat hunt, gathering data through multiple facets of both live and post-mortem analysis.
-We'll initially perform two rounds of live analysis - first using only Windows native tools to check the vitals, and then using *Process Hacker* we'll prod deeper into memory.
+`(3)` We'll then perform the actual threat hunt.
+We'll initially perform two rounds of live analysis - first using only Windows native tools to check the vitals, and then using *Process Hacker* we'll prod deeper into the memory.

 In the post-mortem analysis we'll cover memory (*Volatility3*), log analysis (*Sysmon* + *PowerShell ScriptBlock*), before wrapping things up with an abbreviated traffic analysis (*WireShark*).

-`(4)` Finally we'll learn how to crystallize all our insights in a report so we can effectively communicate our findings to the greater cybersecurity ecosystem.
+`(4)` Finally we'll crystallize all our insights in a report so we can effectively communicate our findings to the greater cybersecurity ecosystem.

 I will interject with theory when and where necessary, as well as provide references in each associated section.
 If something is unclear I encourage you to take a sojourn in the spirit of returning with an improved understanding of our topic at hand.
 This is after all a journey that need not be linear - the goal is to learn, and have as much fun as possible. `Act accordingly`.

 {{< figure src="/img/brentleave.gif" title="" class="custom-figure" >}}

-Threat Hunting is not typically seen as an "entry-level" cybersecurity discipline, probably because it is a layer of abstraction woven from other, more *fundamental*, layers of abstraction.
+Threat hunting is not typically viewed as an "entry-level" cybersecurity discipline, probably because it is a layer of abstraction woven from other, more *fundamental*, layers of abstraction.
 It is not a house built from bricks, but a neighbourhood built from houses.

 I have however created this course `specifically with the beginner in mind`.
 What that practically entails is that I do my best to not indulge in pedantry while providing sufficient foundational information so that you can follow along not only with what we are doing, but crucially, ***why we are doing it***.